meroyalbotdiscord/Me-royal-docs/Policy.md

 Users- me royal only save besic information like id, backup, rank card Servers- me royal only save function config

-Note- *If amy server owner or user ask delete data in database so join support server and ask..*
+Note- *If any server owner or user ask delete data in database so join support server and ask..*

 **Me royal Not Open source Bot**